tainn/query-gene-data/README.md

 # query-gene-data

-A service that accepts `GET` requests on the `/data` endpoint with a query string `q` and returns the corresponding database row's values.
+A service that accepts `GET` requests on the `/data` endpoint with a query string `q` and returns the corresponding gene sequence variation values from the database.

 ## Run